aws-samples/aws-modernization-with-snyk-container-security/content/50_Harden_with_Chainguard/53_harden_python.md

 ```docker
 RUN mkdir uploads
 ```
+[!TIP]
+Dont forget to save your Dockerfile!

 Chainguard images come with the nonroot user predefined, so we don't have to create a new user.
 The `USER` instruction will take effect for subsequent lines in the Dockerfile and when the container is started.

-The complete Dockerfile should now look like this (with comments removed):
+The complete Dockerfile should now look like this:

 ```
 FROM cgr.dev/chainguard/python:latest-dev